kieranpotts/cheats/src/vscode.md

 # Visual Studio Code cheats

+## Settings sync

+1. Install the extension `shan.code-settings-sync`.
+2. On successful install, a "Welcome to Settings Sync" tab will be opened.
+3. Click the "Login with GitHub".
+4. Give the local extension one-time access to your GitHub account.
+5. If you have previously created a GitHub Gist to use as storage for your synced VSCode settings, select it from the list, otherwise choose "Skip" to create a new Gist.

+Restart VSCode for the changes to take effect.
+All your extensions and VSCode settings will be downloaded on restart.

 ## Remote connections

 VSCode can connect to remote filesystems over SSH using Microsoft's own [Remote - SSH](https://code.visualstudio.com/docs/remote/ssh) extension.